AdobeDocs/advertising.nl-NL/help/creative/creative-libraries/creative-settings-dynamic.md

 Geüploade catalogi moeten de ZIP-indeling hebben en het volgende bevatten:

-* Één of meerdere voederdossiers in CSV, TSV, of het spreadsheetformaat van Microsoft Excel (XLSX).<!-- Need to add more specs for that -->
+* Een of meer feed-bestanden in de indeling CSV, TSV of Microsoft Excel-spreadsheet (XLSX).
+De maximale bestandsgrootte is 512 MB.<!-- Need to add more specs for the feed files -->

 * Afbeeldingselementen in de GIF-, JPEG-, JPG- of PNG-indeling

-* (Optioneel) Video-elementen in MP4- of WEBM-indeling

 ### [!UICONTROL Attributes Mapping]